Stabilizing Rate of Stochastic Control Systems: Problem Formulation

-is nonempty and is bounded below by $0$; hence, its infimum $\rho(u)$ always exists.
-Since $\rho^\ast=\inf_{u\in\mathcal U}\rho(u)$ is the infimum of a nonempty set bounded below by $0$, $\rho^\ast$ also exists.
-Our definition differs slightly from the deterministic setting of~\cite{Hu17}.
-In~\cite{Hu17}, the analogue of the growth inequality $\|x_k\|\leq \kappa \rho^k \|x_0\|$ used to define the stabilizing rate is written with an \emph{arbitrary} vector norm on $\mathbb R^{n}$; in finite-dimensional deterministic systems, all norms are equivalent and the stabilizing rate is therefore independent of the chosen norm.
+\begin{remark} Both $\rho(u)$ and $\rho^\ast$ are always well defined.
+For any admissible policy \(u\in\mathcal U\), if the set in Definition~\ref{def-rho-u} is nonempty, its infimum exists because it is bounded below by \(0\); if it is empty, we use the convention \(\inf\emptyset=+\infty\).
+Hence, \(\rho(u)\) is well defined in \([0,+\infty]\).
+Moreover, since the zero control policy $u_k\equiv0$ belongs to \(\mathcal U\) and admits a finite exponential bound, the set \(\{\rho(u):u\in\mathcal U\}\) is nonempty, bounded below by \(0\), and contains a finite element.
+Therefore, \(\rho^\ast\) is well defined and finite.
+Our definition differs slightly from the deterministic setting of~\cite{Hu17}, where the analogue of the growth inequality $\|x_k\|\leq \kappa \rho^k \|x_0\|$ used to define the stabilizing rate is written with an \emph{arbitrary} vector norm on $\mathbb R^{n}$.
+For finite-dimensional linear space, all norms are equivalent and the stabilizing rate is therefore independent of the chosen norm.
 For the stochastic system~\eqref{system}, the state evolves in $L^{2}(\Omega;\mathbb R^{n})$, where different norms are not equivalent in general.
 Consequently, the value of $\rho^\ast$ depends on the chosen norm.
 This paper works with the mean-square norm $\big(\mathbb{E}[x^\top x]\big)^{1/2}$. \end{remark}

+\begin{remark} The boundary case \(\rho^\ast=0\) is allowed by Definition~\ref{def-rho-star}, but it should be interpreted as a limiting zero-rate case of the optimal stabilizing rate problem rather than as an ordinary exponential stabilization regime with a positive decay factor.
+For a fixed admissible policy \(u\), the quantity \(\rho(u)\) is defined as the infimum of all achievable exponential factors in the mean-square estimate

+Therefore, \(\rho^\ast=0\) means that the achievable decay factors over the admissible policy class can be made arbitrarily small: for every \(\rho>0\), there exists an admissible policy \(u_\rho\) satisfying the above estimate with this decay factor.
+Hence, \(\rho^\ast=0\) represents a boundary phenomenon of the optimization problem, which is stronger than ordinary mean-square exponential stabilizability.

+The zero rate may or may not be attained by a fixed policy.
+If there exists \(u^\ast\in\mathcal U\) such that \(\rho(u^\ast)=0\), then the infimum is achieved.
+In the linear feedback subclass \(u_k=-Kx_k\), this case has a finite-dimensional interpretation.
+Let